by Trish

 There were several aftershocks and I remember feeling very frightened.

-We lived on the Air Force base in Anchorage and I remember my mother having to boil water.
-There were lots of aftershocks and I remember me and the other kids feeling very frightened.
+We lived on the Air Force base in Anchorage, and I remember my mother having to boil water.
+There were many aftershocks, and I remember me and the other kids feeling very frightened.

 Then everyone on base had to get shots.